Christina's Husband and Kid Opening Presents

 • What you need from the other person this week

-• What stressed you out this week
+• What stressed you out last week

-• What you appreciated about the other person this week
+• What you appreciated about the other person

 • What you're worried about